eimparas/TR069-Bot/README.md

 - interface status changes (if PPP had Dropped and returned, this will ping the admin)
 - Display data on Grafana

-## Current progress of the project.
+## Current progress of the project. : Completed

-* ModemBot deployed on final setup and long-term testing started
-* Grafana dashboard has to be finalized
-* PfsenseBot has to be deployed on a docker container.
+* the project is "out" of beta , we have been using it for over a year doing the nececery bugfixes as nececery .
+It will continue to get support , and perhaps new fetures

 TBD:
-* Alerts: CRC alerts (lots in a small time), Desync, Resync.
+* Alerts: Line Error Alerts (lots in a small time)
-* On Request: WAN_IP, Uptime
-* CMD for restarting modem sync
 * Finalize The grafana Dashboard.

 ## Status